tale-toul/ocp-aws/README.md

 ### Terraform

-The Terraform directory contains the neccessary files to create the infrastructure required to install OCP in AWS
+The Terraform directory contains the neccessary files to create the infrastructure required to install an OCP 3.11 cluster in AWS.

 The architecture used is based on the one descrived in [this reference document](https://access.redhat.com/sites/default/files/attachments/ocp-on-aws-8.pdf) from Red Hat.